 No, yeah.
 Perfect.
 So I appreciate that.
 So yeah, right off the bat, you know, love what you’ve done with your company.
 Like I said, offline, you know, um, I had the pleasure of connecting with you, um, through one of my classes at ASU.
 Um, but what was your journey like, you know, starting a business, you know, especially this type of business in this space, you

 Zachary Colman (32:41):

 Fab to start off, I’ll just say a lot of grinding, but, it, you know, it was very hard for me.
 I mean, I was in the corporate world for years.
-My dad, my dad was a, an NFL kicker for way before I was born.
+My dad, my dad was, an NFL kicker way before I was born.
 He didn’t play too long.
-Um, but it grew me up in the, in the aspects of sports.
+Um, but it grew me up, in the aspects of sports.
 And like I told you earlier, I played soccer.
-Um, growing up the same position is you all the way from when I was like three, till I graduated high school.
+Um, growing up in the same position as you all the way from when I was like three, till I graduated high school.
 Um, and then college, I kind of got to the point where I was like, Hey, you know, I’m going to kind of, you know, playing college at ASU, but then also focusing on what my passions were going to be off the field.
-I kind of moved to more towards the visual communication.
+I kind of moved more towards visual communication.

 Zachary Colman (33:26):

 So I focused, on the graphic design side, which really is called visual communications, but I went through so many, ASU is a very great school because they focus a lot on the research and not so much just learning programs because programs are kind of meant for you to learn yourself.
 And so we focused for years on that and I learned a lot about the research side.
 And just through my years in the corporate world, I kind of, you know, jumped around a lot.
 Um, and I realized after working for the Phoenix suns for a long time and working for a couple of athletes that while I was in the corporate world, I just slowly, every year I w I, that fear, that fear came in and, and you know of, I want to go out myself, but I just don’t know if it’s stable.